 Cristina has always been interested in understanding the natural world around her.
-Interest in engineering was influenced by high school science teachers at Boston Latin School, who expressed the importance of using science and acquired knowledge to benefit others.
-Through these experiences, she discovered her strong interest in engineering research and decided to pursue a graduate degree.
+She first learned of environmental engineering from her high school science teachers at Boston Latin School, who expressed the importance of using science and engineering to benefit society.

 In the spring 2016, Cristina graduated with a B.S. in Environmental Engineering from Saint Francis University.
 While there, she researched the co-treatment of acid mine drainage with municipal wastewater in central PA and Potosí, Bolivia, a promising method to treat both waste streams.
 As an REU student at Clarkson University, she has also investigated the persistence of pesticides in Adirondack lake sediments.